lloc/Multisite-Language-Switcher/README.md

             the_msls();
         }
         ```
 Review the [Multisite Language Switcher Website](http://msls.co/) for more information.
+Some [diagrams](https://github.com/lloc/Multisite-Language-Switcher/blob/master/Diagrams.md) are also available.

 ## Acknowledgements